 Ford is an alumnus of the Squaw Valley Community of Writers and of Orson Scott Card’s Literary Boot Camp.
-Having grown up near Seattle’s Chinatown, he now lives in Montana with his wife and children.
+His works have been translated into over 35 languages.
+Having grown up near Seattle’s Chinatown, he now lives in Montana with his wife and one-eyed pug.

 The History of a Love Story: The Hotel on the Corner of Bitter and Sweet

 From Romeo and Juliet to Titanic, noble romantic tragedies have been a part of our cultural DNA.
 In this talk, Jamie Ford discusses the power of love stories to cross cultural borders, and how emotional tales that tug at our heartstrings can become a storyteller’s superpower.

 Racebending: Adventures in a Bicultural World

 In an early example of cultural appropriation, Jamie Ford’s great-grandfather changed his name from Min Chung to William Ford––it’s been an adventure ever since.
 Jamie discusses the challenges (and comforts) of growing up bi-racial, and writing multi-cultural fiction in a world of Twitter outrage, sensitivity readers, and political correctness.